-Why is it sometimes hard to appreciate the compliments that friends and family share about us?
+Discuss with students why is it sometimes hard to appreciate the compliments that friends and family share about us.
 Often we only recall the negative comments without letting the positive ones stick.
-Here’s a way to collect caring accolades and see yourself in a more positive light.
+Creating a self-portrait is a good way to collect caring accolades and see yourself in a more positive light.

-As you sculpt, recall kind words that you have heard said about yourself.
-With Crayola Colored Pencils, write the words on small strips of construction paper.
+As students sculpt, remind them to recall the kind words that have been said about them.
+With Crayola Colored Pencils, students write the words on small strips of construction paper.

-With a handful of colorful Crayola Model Magic® Naturals, shape your body’s torso, legs, and arms.
+With a handful of colorful Crayola Model Magic® Naturals, shape a torso, legs, and arms.
 Make these body parts by rolling "snakes" and then compressing or lengthening them.
 Just press them together, because Model Magic fresh from the pack sticks to itself.

-Attach tiny pieces of fastener tape to your figure.
+Attach tiny pieces of fastener tape to the figure.
 Place the opposite side of the pieces on your compliment cards.
-Attach the cards to your figure.
-When you hear new praises, make a new card and add it to your sculpture.
+Attach the cards to the figure.
+When there is a new compliment, make a new card and add it to the sculpture.

-Share one or two stories about the compliments you received with classmates so you all get to know each other better.
+Have students share one or two stories about the compliments they received with the class to help get to know each other.